eclipse-birt/birt/engine/uk.co.spudsoft.birt.emitters.excel/src/uk/co/spudsoft/birt/emitters/excel/README.md

 	Content    	define the used scaling for the sheet zoom Location   	page, table, list
 	Data type  	number, integer
-	Values    	the scale value must be -1 (= off) or between 10 and 400 Default    	-1
+	Values    	the zoom value must be -1 (= off) or between 10 and 400 Default    	-1